microsoftgraph/microsoft-graph-docs-contrib/concepts/approvals-app-api.md

 | [Approval item view point](/graph/api/resources/approvalitemviewpoint?view=graph-rest-beta&preserve-view=true) |Represents the user's roles for an `approvalItem`.|
 | [Approval operation](/graph/api/resources/approvaloperation?view=graph-rest-beta&preserve-view=true) | Represents the status and details for an operation performed on `approvalItem`.|

-## Key benefits of the approvals app
+## Key benefits of the Approvals app

-The approvals app centralizes and simplifies the approval of expense requests, project requests, task requests, and more.
+The Approvals app centralizes and simplifies the approval of expense requests, project requests, task requests, and more.
 The following list explains some of the benefits that result:

 * Reduces time and effort required to manage approvals by automating the workflow and notification process.
 * Centralizes tracking, management, and auditing, which offers greater transparency into the approval process.